 - Step 1.
 Register for a minimum of 3 graduate credit hours of VETPREV 7998 in the semester in which you intend to defend and graduate. - Step 2.
-Complete an Application to Graduate form (available online: https://gradforms.osu.edu/) This must be completed no later than the https://gradforms.osu.edu/) graduation and is yalid for the semester indicated in the form only.
+Complete an Application to Graduate form (available online: https://gradforms.osu.edu/) This must be completed no later than the last day of classes of the semester previous to graduation and is valid for the semester indicated in the form only.
 Submitting this application indicates that you expect to complete all degree requirements that semester.
 If you do not, you will need to complete a new Application to Graduate.